okratitan/grpc_ui_tool/README.md

 * Certs/TLS configurations are unimplemented and it uses insecure tls currently
 * Map Types are unimplemented in the input UI
 * Cardinality support other than Unary is unimplemented
+* Only works off physical files - proto reflection via a grpc server should be added as an option.